ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### APatch Directory

-This directory contains information about Altibase product which was installed by Altibase package installer.
+This directory contains information about Altibase installation and patches.
+It also contains information about the environment Altibase product was built, logs written during the installation and files required to rollback the patches.
+For more detailed information, please refer to the [Altibase 7.2 Installation Guide](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Installation%20Guide.md#apatch-directory)

 #### admin Directory